nresni/AssetOptimizerBundle/README.markdown

 ## Vendor

-In order ot ease the setup, this bundle contains two vendor libraries : [Minify](http://code.google.com/p/minify/wiki/ComponentClasses) & [JavascriptPacker](http://joliclic.free.fr/php/javascript-packer/en/)
+In order to ease the setup, this bundle contains two vendor libraries : [Minify](http://code.google.com/p/minify/wiki/ComponentClasses) & [JavascriptPacker](http://joliclic.free.fr/php/javascript-packer/en/)

 It clearly goes against one of the [best practices](http://docs.symfony-reloaded.org/guides/bundles/best_practices.html), but there is no easy way to setup required dependency yet.